shaneish/hop/README.md

     fi
 }
 ```
-however, as this required maintaining separate scripts for the various shells i use (nushell for personal, bash and zsh for work), i've found it very annoying to have to update the same script multiple times every time i want to add a new feature.
+However, as this required maintaining separate scripts for the various shells I use (nushell for personal, bash and zsh for work), I've found it very annoying to have to update the same script multiple times every time I want to add a new feature.

 `bunnyhop` is supposed to replicate the behavior of `short`, but in a single language so it's easily updated between various shells.

-this iteration also includes many improvements over the very simple shell function used before (and doesn't clutter you're system with unnecessary symlinks).
+This iteration also includes many improvements over the very simple shell function used before (and doesn't clutter you're system with unnecessary symlinks).

-### how to install
+### HOW TO INSTALL
-simply clone this repo and run `make` from the root repo directory.
+Simply clone this repo and run `make` from the root repo directory.

-current install script that works on the most systems with the most shells requires a system install of `python3` and `cargo`.
+Current install script that works on the most systems with the most shells requires a system install of `python3` and `cargo`.

-if you currently don't have `rust` or `cargo` set up on your system, just run the following command before installing `bunnyhop`
+If you currently don't have `rust` or `cargo` set up on your system, just run the following command before installing `bunnyhop`
 ```bash
 curl https://sh.rustup.rs -sSf | sh
 ```
-once `cargo` is installed, simply run the following to install `bunnyhop`:
+Once `cargo` is installed, simply run the following to install `bunnyhop`:
 ```bash
 git clone https://github.com/gnoat/hop.github
 cd hop
 make all
 ```
-the default runner alias set is `hp`, use this to call `bunnyhop` from the command line (unless you set a custom alias).
+The default runner alias set is `hp`, use this to call `bunnyhop` from the command line (unless you set a custom alias).

-once everything is installed and the shell hooks added, you can open the config file to set your editor and other preferences by simply typing:
+Once everything is installed and the shell hooks added, you can open the config file to set your editor and other preferences by simply typing:
 ```console
 foo@bar:~$ hp configure
 ```
-the current build supports four different shells: nushell, zsh, powershell, and bash/dash/anything else that use ~/.bashrc.
+The current build supports four different shells: nushell, zsh, powershell, and bash/dash/anything else that use ~/.bashrc.

-to see where all your configuration resources were provisioned, use:
+To see where all your configuration resources were provisioned, use:
 ```console
 foo@bar:~$ hp locate
 Config Directory    -> C:\Users\steph\.config\bunnyhop